haseeebz/Halogen/docs/dev/CONTRIBUTING.md

 + `--dev` enables some dev features like error raising instead of suppressing when handling events.
 + `--configdir` is used to specify the config directory to load.
 The above example uses the **config** directory present in the repo.

-### What is even going on?
+### Actually contributing

+To contribute on the project, you can make changes to your local repo, and then make a pull request.

+Here are some guidelines:

++ Before making any kind of changes, please open an issue and explain what you plan to add/improve.
++ Make sure that your changes only affect a certain part of sapphire and DO NOT have multiple changes through out the code.
++ Contributing need not be to Sapphire alone, you can contribute by making custom SapphireModules and SapphireModelProvider classes to increase functionality.

+### Basic Sapphire Structure

 The `sapphire` package consists of 4 main sub-modules which are:

 + `sapphire.core` which contains the core class of Sapphire.
 It starts sapphire, loads modules, handles and passes events.
 + `sapphire.base` contains the base definitions.
 Stuff like events, config, decos, base module class etc.
-+ `sapphire.ctl` contains the client side code, a CLI for command passing and a TUI for actually using Sapphire.
++ `sapphire.ctl` contains a CLI for command passing and a TUI for actually using Sapphire.
 + `sapphire.modules` contains the core sapphire modules.

-### Actually contributing

-> WIP